 The retro-styled Honda e provides a cool, classy take on the small electric car, although it's expensive to buy

-Honda is known for its engineering excellence and practical design touches, but style has never been a particular strong point.
-The Honda e changes that with a retro theme that should attract buyers, while helping the car stand out in an increasingly crowded electric city car segment.
+Honda is known for its engineering excellence and practical design touches, but style has never been a particularly strong point.
+The Honda e changes that with its retro-inspired looks that are sure to have buyers cooing, and help it stand out in an increasingly crowded electric city car segment.

 About the Honda e

-Honda delivered the first mass-produced hybrid vehicle in 1999 with the launch of the rather odd-looking two-seater Insight, and has rolled hybrid tech out across its range in the years since.
-But, it took until 2020 for the first pure electric Honda car to emerge in the shape of the e hatchback.
+Honda delivered the first mass-produced hybrid vehicle in 1999, with the launch of the rather odd-looking two-seat Insight, and has rolled hybrid tech out across its range in the years since.
+But, it took until 2020 for the Japanese brand to deliver its first pure-electric car: the Honda e hatchback.